MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 By the very wholesale definition, those who purchase wholesale products need to buy large quantities of product in order to profit when they resell it.
 The appropriate MOQ varies by business and product, and can be implemented a few different ways:

 • Undercut your average order.
 You don't want to scare away your current customers when implementing an MOQ.
-Look at your historical data and calculate your average order size.
+Look at your historical customer data and calculate your average order size.
 Then, set your MOQ just below that number.
 Remember, this can be either the dollar amount or number of units per order.
 This will ensure you don't lose your valuable business while also preventing smaller orders.

 • Use your cheapest product.
 If there isn't a wide gap between your cheapest and most expensive products, setting your MOQ based on the cheapest is a viable option.
 Customers can no longer order a single cheap item and cost you money.
 Plus, your more expensive items will drive more profits since they must also sell the same amount.
+In many cases, the same rule will apply to your high demand products.

 MOQ Pros and Cons